 Pinnacle Peak Recovery offers a comprehensive addiction treatment program that will meet your individual needs from the beginning to the end of treatment.
 For those having withdrawal symptoms and requiring medical care, we have a detox center ready to prioritize your health and comfort in Scottsdale, Arizona.

 Next, Pinnacle Peak Recovery offers inpatient rehab for Adderall, alcohol, benzodiazepines, cocaine, heroin, marijuana, and meth.
-We also offer medication-assisted treatment (MAT) to aid in treating opioid addiction.

 There is also outpatient programming to continue your care.
 Pinnacle Peak Recovery uses many different treatment approaches to meet your needs, including dialectical behavior therapy (DBT), dual diagnosis treatment for both addiction and mental health needs, equine therapy, experiential therapy, fitness therapy, holistic therapy, individual therapy, meditation, therapeutic recreation, and yoga therapy.